trytouca/trytouca/docs/docs/sdk/python/main-api.md

 ```

 Touca data capturing functions remain no-op in production environments.
 They are
-only activated when running in the context of a `@touca.Workflow` test function.
+only activated when running in the context of a `@touca.workflow` test function.

 ## Describing the Performance